Shōdoshima: Tourism and culture

 Shōdoshima is also known for its olives, soy sauce, wild monkeys, and beaches.
 In addition, tourists are attracted to a miniature version of the 88-temple Shikoku Pilgrimage.

 The island is also famous for being the first in Japan to successfully cultivate olives.
 Olive trees proliferate on the island and olive-related merchandise is quite popular with tourists.
 Milos, Greece, is Shōdoshima's sister island.

-The island is the setting for the manga and anime series Teasing Master Takagi-san.
+The island is the setting for the manga Teasing Master Takagi-san and its adaptations.
 Native creator Sōichirō Yamamoto was raised in Tonoshō Town.

-The island's mascot is Olive Shima-chan (オリーブしまちゃん), who is an olive-shaped prince those task is to find secret spots of the island and to test taste olive oil for quality.
+The island's mascot is Olive Shima-chan (オリーブしまちゃん), who is an olive-shaped prince whose task is to find secret spots of the island and to taste test olive oil for quality.
 He likes white rice.
 His birthday is on August 15.
 He is assisted by Mimozanoriku-chan and Rukkarukka.